 (2) The Council will abide by the National Code of Recommended Practice on Local Authority Publicity.

 (3) For detailed guidance please refer to the Council's Media Protocol.

-(1) The Council's range of e-magazines shall remain politically neutral.
+(1) The Council's range of e-newsletters shall remain politically neutral.
 They may contain quotes from Portfolio Holders in line with Council policy.
 Reports of decisions made shall be those of the Council represented as the body corporate.

 (1) The Council provides a range of support services, including stationery, postage and an e-mail address to enable Members to carry out their duties.
 These may only be used on Council business, such as correspondence between Members or Members and Officers; or in response to queries raised by local people.
 They must not be used for any party political, mailing list or election purposes whatsoever.
 Members must not ask Officers to type, photocopy or otherwise process any party political or election material.

 (1) Unless a Member or Officer requests confidentiality, it is to be assumed that correspondence between a Member and an Officer is not confidential and may be shown to others.
 If, in an Officer’s view, correspondence between an individual Member and an Officer is of interest to other Members, to keep them fully informed, it should be made clear to the original Member that copies could be sent to other Members.